marionsch/PCBS-Old_Press_Article_Classification/README.md

 As "Le Matin" is a daily newspaper (available here : https://gallica.bnf.fr/ark:/12148/cb328123058/date), one year of copies are enought to complete this project.
 Thus, the databse can be dowloaded from the zip file 1884.zip (the first year of publication was selected).
 Then, the folder need to be unziped to use it.

 In these files, there are lot of mistakes due to the digitization.
-So unwanted characters can be removed with the program "cleaning.py".
+So the major part of unwanted characters can be removed with the program "cleaning.py".
 If the user wants to directly use cleaned files, they are available in the folder "cleaned_files".
+When we will be analysing the results at the end of the project, we will have to keep in mind that there still are mistakes in the files so it can affect the results.

 One of the major part of this project consists in analyzing the database in order to clean it, as it was mentionned above, and to find the themes that we will be looking for.
-In fact, after reading more than one hundred articles, twenty two main themes were identified :
+In fact, after reading around two hundred articles, twenty two main themes were identified :
 - news
 - elections
 - advertisements